tamanegitaro/GP2040-CE-TT-Edition/README.md

 Neogeo mini will apply reset on Neogeo pad and USB descriptor will change.
 ![image](https://github.com/tamanegitaro/GP2040-CE-TT-Edition/assets/28869075/2414566f-1dc3-400e-87a8-7f5b86af1b84)

 You need to dump this second USB descriptor.
 Find descriptor which starts from 0x12 0x01.
-This is descriptor for neogeo_device_descriptor[].
+Use it as neogeo_device_descriptor[].

 Find descriptor which starts from 0x09 0x02.
 This is configuration descryptor.
 There are two configuration descriptors.
 Find longer one and use it as neogeo_configuration_descriptor[].